bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Note that if a scalar expression returns something that cannot be interpreted as a valid number, a string such as "Infinity" or "NaN" might be returned.

-It is also possible to extract the x/y component of a path point.
+It is also possible for a scalar expression to contain a variable that refers to a x/y component of a path point.
 In the following example the variable 'mx' will be assigned the sum of adding the "x" components of the first two points in path variable 'pts', which will be "1 + 3 = 4".

-    path pts = (1,2) (3,4)
+    path my = (1,2) (3,4)
-    let mx := &pts_0.x + &pts_1.x
+    let mx := my_0.x + my_1.x
-    label.ctr (${mx},0)

-Following is another example of adding the two "y" components of the first two points and assign the result to 'my'.

-    path pts = (1,2) (3,4)
+    let my := my_0.y + my_1.y
+    show ${mx}
+    show ${my}

+It is also possible to refer to an array element.
+To do that simply use the variable followed by an underscore itself.

+    array my = 1 2 3 4
-    let my := &pts_0.y + &pts_1.y
+    let my := my_0 + my_1
-    label.ctr (0,${my})
+    show ${my}